SoftMatterPhysicsLeeds/smp-lab-documentation/docs/microscope.md

     ![Aperture Brightness](static/microscope/aperture_brightness.png)
     <figcaption markdown> **Figure 2**: Controlling the bottom aperture and brightness in transmission mode on Bay 5. </figcaption markdown>
     </figure markdown>

-    ---

-    **NOTE**
+    !!! info

         It is best practice to focus onto your sample by moving the stage downwards, so that you don’t risk damaging your sample or the lens through collisions etc.
         Try to focus onto the sample, but take into account that focusing may be difficult to achieve when using a hot stage on some microscopes.
 This is because there could be limitations on the adjustment of the stage height so you may not be able to reach the focal point.

-    ---

 4. **Close the bottom aperture** of the microscope (i.e. close the aperture that controls light into system in transmission mode).